Understanding the Difference: T27 vs T29 Flap Discs Skip to content

 CONS OF TYPE 29 FLAP DISCS

-• Decrease control: As previously said, these discs operate aggressively.
-As such, it can be challenging to manage, particularly for novices.
+• Decrease control: As previously said, these discs operate aggressively and are not suitable for beginners.

 • Possibility of heat buildup: Because these discs are aggressive, working with them always carries the risk of producing heat.

-The major differences between T27 and T29 Flap discs are:
+What are The Differences Between T27 and T29 Flap Discs

 Conclusion